Belle's ball gown: History and design

 In Disney's 1991 animated film Beauty and the Beast, Belle attends dinner with the Beast wearing a golden ball gown.
 She slowly enters down the grand staircase before eating and dancing with the Beast, to the tune of the title song performed by Mrs. Potts.
 The dress is worn during one of Disney's most famous scenes, which in turn contributed to the outfit's popularity among audiences.
-According to Tracy Brown of the Chicago Tribune, the scene "helped cement the iconic status of Belle's yellow dress".
-The dress is a voluminous off-the-shoulder tiered ball gown, accessorized with a matching headpiece, opera gloves, earrings and shoes.
-Belle wears her hair in a half-up style.
-Out of her four costume changes, the yellow gown is the most opulent dress Belle wears in the film.
+According to Tracy Brown of the Chicago Tribune, the scene "helped cement the iconic status of Belle's gold dress".
+The dress is a voluminous and off-the-shoulder tiered ball gown, accessorized with a matching headpiece, evening gloves, earrings and high-heeled shoes, with Belle having her hair put in a half-up style to top it all off.
+Out of her four costume changes, the gold gown is the most opulent dress Belle wears in the film.
 Its color also matches that of the ballroom.
 Screenwriter Linda Woolverton theorized that Belle obtained the dress from the Wardrobe character, who was no longer able to fit into the gown upon being turned into a wardrobe.

 A writer for The Times of India believes the dress demonstrates Belle's preference for monochromatic, sometimes ostentatious pieces.
 Writing for the Los Angeles Times, Paddy Calistro observed that "the cut of Belle's clothes becomes more and more bare" as she falls in love with the Beast, "revealing voluptuous breasts and alluring shoulders".
 According to Vox contributor Genevieve Valentine, the dress "was lifted out of time, with crinolines and neckline a century removed from the movie's vaguely rococo trappings", believing these details help establish the character's "forward-thinking affinity for the unusual".
 Glamour fashion historian April Calahan determined that Belle's dresses are not historically accurate because they borrow design elements from entirely different fashion eras.
 The ball gown in particular is less shapely and omits several layers that would have been common for a typical gown of the time period, additionally lacking a wig or hat to indicate the character's sexual availability.
 Contrarily, Lacey Womack of Screen Rant believes the dress is fairly historically accurate but less "extreme" than 18th century fashion, observing that Belle's waist should be far more cinched to emphasize the fullness of her skirt.
 Uproxx contributor Donna Dickens wrote that audiences "believe the amount of petticoats utilized would hold the dress up without a human to support it", despite its lack of historical accuracy.
 Some critics have speculated that the gown was inspired by a costume actress Audrey Hepburn wears in the film Roman Holiday (1953), but this has not been confirmed by Disney.